maria0alawadhi/trivago-frontend/README.md

 ### **_Description_**

-#### The hotel rooms reservation system will allow hotel administrators to manage their room inventory, with the ability to add, view, update, and delete rooms for each of their hotels.
-Users will be able to sign in to the system and browse the available rooms across all hotels, selecting and reservation the ones they wish to stay in.
+#### The hotel reservation system will allow Users to sign in to the system and browse the available rooms across all hotels, select the hotel, and reserve the room they wish to stay in, and add a review or delete or edit their reservations.
 The system will maintain up-to-date room availability information, updating the database as reservations are made.
-The admin interface will provide a centralized platform for managing the hotel's room offerings, while the user-facing front-end will offer a seamless reservation experience, ensuring efficient hotel room management and reservation capabilities.
+The user will offer a seamless reservation experience, ensuring efficient hotel room management and reservation capabilities.

 ---